 - Restart Windows 10 and reinstall the latest driver of the problematic device.

 See if this fix works.
-If not ,try the next fix, below.
+If not, try the next fix, below.

 Fix 4: Run the System File Checker and the Windows Memory Diagnostic Test

 The error code 48 in Device Manager may also be triggered by corrupted system files or memory issues.
-If none of the fixes above works, give this fix a shot, since running these scans and tests won’t do any harms.
+If none of the fixes above works, give this fix a shot, since running these scans and tests won’t do any harm.

 To run the System File Checker: